ypark9/yopa.page/content/blog/2025-12-20-building-agent-factory-with-agentcore.md

 ![hot](images/hot.gif)

-Today, we will dicdissect the Agent Factory system I learned at `AWS re:Invent 2025`.
+Today, we will dissect the Agent Factory system I learned at `AWS re:Invent 2025`.
 AWS engineers built a system that can build agents using AWS AgentCore, and the repo is [https://github.com/mcginnbros/agent-factory](https://github.com/mcginnbros/agent-factory).

 This platform is designed to bootstrap your personal AWS environment into a fully functional agent ecosystem using AWS AgentCore.